enterspeedhq/enterspeed-docs/docs/tutorials/product-list-cms-pim/4-create-schemas.md

 }
 ```

-This is where we control number of items, based on a _PimCategory_ lookup filter.
+This is where we list the product categories.
+We use the `filter` feature in the `input` type `$lookup`.

+In the `items` we reference the _Pim Category_ schema (see above), se that each view for each individual category is applied.

 ## Product Categories

-Finally we need a _ProductCategories_ schema, that references our _ProductCategoryList_ schema.
+Finally we need a _Product Categories_ schema, that references our _Product Category List_ schema.

 ```json
 {